A downloadable project

 This collaboration was also shared at NYU's Future of Imagination Convergence.

-- - "The Decision Tree" is a role-play and spatial intervention for 3 players.
+- "The Decision Tree" is a role-play and spatial intervention for 3 players.
 Watch a teaser HERE.
 It is a performative satire inspired by the living legacy of the Mechanical Turk.
-It invites improv-minded participants into playing the moves of a historical chess game, as the base for a theatrically automated rant between silent actors, handing each other one-word prompts and putting off decision-making as long as possible.
-A chess board and a set of curated props and roles support the creation of a semi-scripted scene where players investigate their relationship to creating or following rules, and outsourcing decisions.
+A historical chess game from 1819 is used as the base for a theatrical installation between silent actors handing each other one-word prompts and putting off decision-making as long as possible.
+Through a set of curated props, this semi-scripted scene investigates our relationship to creating or following rules, outsourcing decisions, and the roles we ascribe to technology.

-THIS PIECE IS IN PROGRESS, and developed as MFA thesis at NYU's Game Center between 2020-2021.
-The project emerged out of collaboration with researcher and NYU Future of Imagination Fellow Mona Sloane (PhD) in 2020.
+This collection of game experiments is in ongoing progress, developed as MFA thesis at NYU's Game Center between 2020-2021.
+The project emerged out of collaboration with researcher and NYU Future of Imagination Fellow Mona Sloane (PhD) in 2020,

 Leave a comment